Last Updated: 6/24/2022

 How is “quarantine” defined by travel insurance companies?

 In most cases, quarantine is usually defined as a government-mandated or doctor-imposed isolation with the intent to keep you from spreading a disease.
 Self-isolation is not considered a quarantine.
-For some providers, the quarantine is only covered if you are confined for 24 hours a day, seven days a week for the duration of your quarantine.
+For some providers, it’s only covered if you are confined for 24 hours a day, seven days a week.

 Will travel insurance cover quarantine costs if I contract COVID-19 before or during my trip?